isomerpages/moh-hcsa/_for-healthcare-providers/What Do We Need To Know/Use of Health Information Management Systems.md

 third_nav_title: What Do We Need To Know
 ---
 <h2>Adopt / Integrate Health Information Management System (HIMS) / IT Solution</h2>
-<p>A. Ensure a secure connection to NEHR by meeting minimum cyber and data
+<p>[executive Summary] Ensure a secure connection to NEHR by meeting minimum
-security requirements</p>
+cyber and data security requirements</p>
-<p>B. Healthcare Services Act (HCSA) licensees and approved healthcare providers
+<p>[Starter Kit] Healthcare Services Act (HCSA) licensees and approved healthcare
-must use authorised systems to contribute data to the National Electronic Health Record system (NEHR).</p>
+providers must use authorised systems to contribute data to the National Electronic Health Record system (NEHR).</p>
 <h2>Health Information Management Systems</h2>
 <p>A Health Information Management System (HIMS) is a comprehensive digital
 platform designed to collect, store, manage, and exchange health-related